 When you do get stressed and worried over deadlines, money or juggling your time, it’s never too late to resolve it.
 Here are some tips that may not necessarily take all your stress away like magic, but will alleviate some of your anxiety and make you feel a little better.

 Always come prepared for stress with rescue remedy.
 Rescue Remedy is a company who offer a selection of products to target stress.
-Whether you’re worrying about an exam, assignment or just having a stressful day, Rescue Remedy is designed to help you feel more relaxed when nervous or stressed.
-The herbal remedy comes in many different forms such as chewing gum and different flavoured tasty sweets, and has products designed for targeting all kinds of worry, such as helping you to sleep at night.
+Whether you’re worried about an exam, assignment or just having a stressful day, Rescue Remedy is designed to help you feel more relaxed when nervous or stressed.
+The herbal remedy comes in many different forms such as chewing gum and different flavoured tasty sweets and has products designed for targeting all kinds of worry, such as helping you to sleep at night.

 Have a Drink

 Having a drink will keep you hydrated and maintain your wellbeing.
-A hot drink in particular will relax you when you’re stressed, especially a cup of tea.
-Cold water or juice is also a good way of soothing yourself when stressed so you feel refreshed and ready to deal with whatever is worrying you.
+A hot drink, in particular, will relax you when you’re stressed, especially a cup of tea.
+Coldwater or juice is also a good way of soothing yourself when stressed so you feel refreshed and ready to deal with whatever is worrying you.
 Coffee and other caffeinated drinks may not be advisable when you are worried about something, as caffeine can increase your heart rate to the point where you may feel even more anxious than before!
 Try decaf coffee if you’re a real coffee addict.
 Caffeinated coffee when you’re stressed every once in a while isn’t so bad, but I’d definitely steer clear of the espresso.

 Take a Break

 When stress gets too much, put your work down and do something to unwind for a short while.
 You may want to take a day or maybe just a few hours off when things get too much.
 Be sure to not distract yourself for too long though, as the things you need to do will become more overwhelming the longer you leave them.
-There are a great many ways to relax and unwind that are more interesting than staring at Facebook for a few hours, such as reading a book you’ve been wanting to read for a while for a bit of escapism.
-Colouring is currently the new relaxing fad for adults at the moment, its popularly an indication of how well it works for a lot of people!
+There are a great many ways to relax and unwind that is more interesting than staring at Facebook for a few hours, such as reading a book you’ve been wanting to read for a while for a bit of escapism.
+Colouring is currently the new relaxing fad for adults at the moment, it's popularly an indication of how well it works for a lot of people!
 Print out a colouring sheet or buy yourself a themed adult colouring book to relax.
 Watching one of your favourite TV shows is also a great way to unwind in your break and to distract yourself from any stressful feelings.
 Taking time out can also be used to reward yourself after putting in some hard work.